tc39/proposal-weakrefs/specs/weakrefs.md

 `WeakRef` operations rely on runtime state.
 This operation returns reference that is uniquely associated with the current turn.

-#### ObjectCreateSpecial operation

-`ObjectCreateSpecial` is a variant object creation primitive like `ObjectCreate`, except that the prototype is required, and will be used to direct different garbage collection behavior for instances of that prototype.
-The result's `[[Extensible]]` property will be set to **false**.

 # GC Implementation Approach